-Editor’s Note: In the midst of last summer’s COVID pandemic, medical student Jordan Berka interviewed patients seen at a Bronx family health center, collecting personal stories from a diverse community.
+Editor’s Note: In the midst of last summer’s COVID pandemic, medical student Jordan Berka interviewed patients at a Bronx family health center, collecting personal stories from its diverse community.
 Today’s issue of Pulse is the product of one such interview.
-Rev. Rocke’s words are her own, edited, and approved by her for publication.
+Rev. Rocke’s words are her own, approved by her for publication.

 My name is Reverend Hyacinth Rocke, and I reside in the Bronx.
 I was born in Barbados.
 My husband died a little while ago, and I also just lost my mom.
 I have three children, four grandsons and one great-grandson.
 I am an associate minister at Greater Centennial A.M.E.
 Zionist Church in Mt.
 Vernon, New York.

 My duties include visitation of the sick in hospitals, rehabilitation centers and elderly homes.
 I pray with them and lift them in song.
 I also have a prayer conference dial-in, and I’m a minister for bereavement.
 That’s helped me a lot in my own bereavement, even though it’s a little different when it hits home, especially when we’re in a pandemic.
 Nine times out of ten, before COVID came along, I was the one standing over the dying person, praying for them and seeing them go off.
 I wasn’t able to do that with my mom, but as time went on, I did get personal healing from my experiences as a minister.